gemma-fine-tuning/services/preprocessing/README.md

 ## Architecture

-This service follows a simplified 5-component architecture:
+This service follows a simplified 6-component architecture:

 1. **DatasetHandler** - Uploads raw and processed datasets with the help of storage service
 2. **DatasetLoader** - Loads datasets from local file system or HuggingFace datasets into a `DatasetDict` object
-3. **FormatConverter** - Converts datasets to ChatML format
+3. **FormatConverter** - Converts datasets to ChatML format (automatically detects and handles vision datasets)
 4. **Storage Service** - Handles storage of datasets in Google Cloud Storage / Local File System
     1. **GCSStorageManager** - Handles storage of datasets in Google Cloud Storage
     2. **LocalStorageManager** - Handles storage of datasets in Local File System